Anshbudhiraja/AnshBudhiraja/README.md

 # Ansh Budhiraja
-### Backend Software Engineer — Node.js, TypeScript, Cloud Infrastructure
+### Software Engineer — Node.js, TypeScript, Cloud Infrastructure

 I build backend systems that have to be right — the kind moving money, inventory, and access permissions where a bug means someone's ledger doesn't balance.